voduchuy/pacmensl/README.md

     ```make -j4```
 * Install the library ```make install```.
 On a Linux or MacOS system, this will install the compiled library to the
  default folder ```/usr/local/lib```.

+## Documentation
+Documentation is provided as comments in the source code.
+It is also possible to generate seperate documentations using Doxygen.
+The subfolder 'docs' contains the configuration for Doxygen to generate documentations in HTML and LaTex formats.
+To generate the documentation, follow these steps:
+1. Change working directory to `docs`.
+2. Run Doxygen with the configuration file provided:
+`
+doxygen doc_config
+`
+3. Doxygen will output documentations in HTML and LaTex formats.

 ## Usage
 To use the library, simply add the link flag ```-lpacmensl``` when compiling your program.
 See the in-source